"The blood of the martyrs is the

 Jewish circles created persecution in the first century.

-list of "illicit" sects and was declared illegal after AD64,
+list of "illicit" sects, and after A.D.
+64, it was declared illegal,

 though this did not always result in continual persecution.
 Christians